homelabos/homelabos/package_template/docs/software/template.md

 ## Setup

-To enable PackageTitleCase, run the folowing command **`hlos enable PackageFileName`**
+To enable PackageTitleCase, run the following command:

+**`hlos enable PackageFileName`**

-To finalise any changes made, please run
+To finalise any changes made, please run:

 **`hlos update_one PackageFileName`**

 More information about available commands can be found in the documentation, [here]()